knative/docs/docs/versioned/install/installing-kourier.md

 ### LoadBalancer configuration

-Use your LB provider annotation to enable proxy-protocol.
+Use your load balancer provider annotation to enable proxy-protocol.

-- If you are planning to enable external-domain-tls, use your LB provider annotation to specify a custom name to use for the Load balancer, This is used to work around the issue of kube-proxy adding external LB address to node local iptables rule, which will break requests to an LB from in-cluster if the LB is expected to terminate SSL or proxy protocol.
+- If you are planning to enable external-domain-tls, use your load balancer (LB) provider annotation to specify a custom name to use for the load balancer.
+This is used to work around the issue of kube-proxy adding external LB address to node local iptables rule, which will break requests to an LB from in-cluster if the LB is expected to terminate SSL or proxy protocol.

 - Change the external Traffic Policy to local so the LB we'll preserve the client source IP and avoids a second hop for LoadBalancer.